He aha te mea nui o te ao? He tangata, he tangata, he tangata.

 It can help you:

 - Improve relationships

 - Get linked in with other agencies to support you

-- Students can fill in an appointment form and place it in the box in the counselling waiting area, or click the link here to fill out an online form: Appointment Form
+- Students can fill in a paper appointment form and place it in the box in the counselling waiting area, or click the link here to fill out an online form: Appointment Form

 Suicide Crisis Helpline 0508 828 865